Repair Service in Gaithersburg, Rockville, Washington, DC, and More!

 We know that heat pump problems are usually unplanned, so we try to make repairs as affordable on you as possible.
 Click here to see current rebates, discounts, and seasonal promotions!

-Why Choose Michael Bonsby Heating & Air Conditioning for Heat Pump Repair?
+Why Choose Michael Bonsby HVAC & Plumbing for Heat Pump Repair?

-The pros at Michael Bonsby Heating & Air Conditioning have been fixing heat pumps for over 20 years.
+The pros at Michael Bonsby HVAC & Plumbing have been fixing heat pumps for over 20 years.
 We have seen just about every possible heat pump problem, from busted motors to faulty defrost timers and everything in between.
 You rely on your heat pump to keep you comfortable all year long, so trust it with the experts.

-When you need heat pump repair in Montgomery County, MD or the nearby NW Washington, DC area, call Michael Bonsby Heating & Air Conditioning.
+When you need heat pump repair in Montgomery County, MD or the nearby NW Washington, DC area, call Michael Bonsby HVAC & Plumbing.
 How do you know we’ll get the job done right the first time around?

 - Our heat pump repair technicians are fully trained, educated, and licensed